 We continued to email, text, and spend time together over the next few weeks.
 I met their girls and their extended family.
 Every time we were together it was just reconfirmed to me that they were the ones!
 It was such a relief to finally have found a family.
 As time carried on, we continued to strengthen our relationship.
 Lori came to doctor appointments with me, we went baby shopping together, decided on a name, and grew closer and closer together.
 They were willing to work with me and do whatever I felt was best on how open we were going to be.
 We decided to just play it by ear and go with the flow as far as how often we would see each other.

-As my due date approached, I became anxious of the unknown.
-I wanted to know what she was going to look like, how labor and the delivery was going to go, but most importantly I wanted to know what it was going to be like to place my baby with her new mommy and daddy.
+As my due date approached, I became anxious about the unknown.
+I wanted to know what she was going to look like, how labor and the delivery were going to go, but most importantly I wanted to know what it was going to be like to place my baby with her new mommy and daddy.
 I just wanted that part to be over with.
 I didn’t want to go through the pain and the heartache, but it was inevitable.
 It was going to happen and all I could do was be as prepared as possible.
 I had to again rely on the Lord for strength to get through it all.

-I was induced on September 13, 2012 and was in labor for a long and grueling 22 hours.
+I was induced on September 13, 2012, and was in labor for a long and grueling 22 hours.
 On September 14, 2012, my sweet baby girl was born.
-At that instant my heart was filled with love–a love I never knew existed.
+At that instant, my heart was filled with love–a love I never knew existed.
 She was the most beautiful thing I had ever seen.
 She looked right up at me and pinched my cheek.
 It was as if she was telling me that everything was going to be all right.
 Those next two days were the happiest and hardest days of my life.
 I enjoyed every second I had with my baby girl.
 This was our time.
 She was still mine, and I didn’t let one second go to waste.

 The last night we had in the hospital together was the hardest night of my life.
 My heart hurt.
 I was in pain.
 I began to doubt my decision.
 I became angry with God.
 How could He put me through this?
 How was I supposed to give the one thing that I loved the most away?
 I became angry at Lance and Lori.
 How could they take my baby?
 I was angry at myself for being weak and for getting myself into this situation.
 I was scared of what was going to happen to me after all of this, scared of continuing life.
 I was scared of going back to the real world.
 I was full of so many emotions.